-With Toad&Co.’s patterns and fashionable designs, women of all ages should be able to find something that fits their style.
+With Toad&Co’s patterns and fashionable designs, women of all ages should be able to find something that fits their style.
 Skirts are so much more flattering than shorts as women age.

 They’ve been my go-to skirts for dressing casually but comfortably and have transitioned well when I did errands, went to school functions, and had a business casual lunch meeting.

-Both of these organic cotton skirts look good with long-sleeve shirts and short sleeve tee shirts, tanks as well as dressier blouses.
+Both of Toad&Co’s organic cotton skirts look good with long-sleeve shirts and short sleeve tee shirts, tanks as well as dressier blouses.
 I was able to change the look easily with a different necklace, shoes or shirt.

-We reached out to Toad&Co. because they are an eco-friendly clothing company.
+We reached out to Toad&Co because they are an eco-friendly clothing company.
 They sent us two organic cotton skirts which have become my go-to skirts.
-I wear them extensively, even after returning from my trip.
-Organic cotton clothing is great and easy to wear.
+I’ve owned them for over four years and still love them.